nagaraju291990/subtitle-processing/README.md

     python3 generate-srt.py -i=sub_text_sentence_translated.txt -t=/path/to/timeline/file/from/step1

-This script will generate subtitles as in original srt file named 'outfile.srt' with each substitle consisting exactly one line of text.
+This script will generate subtitles as in original srt file named 'outfile.srt' with each subtitle consisting exactly one line of text.

 ## Step4: